Gregory Duralev

-Gregory Duralev (born 4 March 1979) is a Russian former bodybuilder, businessman, and economist who fled his home country in 2015 after writing his civil initiative on Strategy to develop the Russian economy by supporting medium and small business and comprehensive program to fight against corruption and uploading it directly to the website of the President of Russia V.V.
+Gregory Duralev (born 4 March 1979) is a Russian former bodybuilder, businessman, economist, and author who fled his home country in 2015 after writing his civil initiative on Strategy to develop the Russian economy by supporting medium and small business and comprehensive program to fight against corruption and uploading it directly to the website of the President of Russia V.V.
 Putin.
 Subsequently, Duralev being charged with fraud under allegedly fabricated allegations.

 Arriving in the United States, he applied for political asylum on January 25, 2016, and was permitted by the U.S. Department of Homeland Security to remain in the United States until his application would be decided.
 However, in September 2018, while awaiting the decision of his asylum application, he was arrested by the subdivision of the U.S. Department of Homeland Security - Immigration and Customs Enforcement in Los Angeles on the charge of remaining in the United States without permission notwithstanding that the permission allowing Duralev to remain in the United States as an asylum seeker was still valid.

 The official narrative signed by the immigration officers revealed that the reason of the conducted arrest was the INTERPOL Red Notice issued for Duralev on Russian request even though such an arrest in specific circumstances was outside of the official power given to the U.S. Department of Homeland Security by the United States legislation.
 Duralev was sent to the immigration detention that was situated in the maximum security prison - Theo Lacy Facility in Orange, California from where he was relocated several times to the different immigration facilities in California.
 Until early 2020, when Duralev was released on Immigration bond, he had been detained for approximately 525 days in the United States for administrative violation that he had never committed.